coreos/fedora-coreos-pipeline/HACKING.md

-## Setting up a local or production cluster from scratch
+## Setting up the pipeline

-The instructions in this section will cover setting up a local (developer) cluster as well as a production cluster pipeline in CentOS CI.
-If you have access to an existing deployment and just want to set up a parallel "developer pipeline" skip ahead to the [Running A Developer Pipeline Alongside an Existing Deployment](#running-a-developer-pipeline-alongside-an-existing-deployment) section.

-As for setting up a new pipeline, one key piece of information is that the `manifests/pipeline.yaml` file contains an OpenShift template that will set up a Jenkins pipeline using the
-[Kubernetes Jenkins plugin](https://github.com/jenkinsci/kubernetes-plugin).
+There are multiple ways to set up the pipeline.
+There is a single official prod mode, which can only be instantiated in CentOS CI under the `fedora-coreos` namespace.
+However, one can set up everything equally well in a separate namespace (such as `fedora-coreos-devel`), or a separate cluster entirely.

+The main tool to deploy and update these resource is `./deploy`, which is located in this repo.
+It is a simple wrapper around `oc process/create/apply` to make deploying and updating the various resources located in the `manifests/pipeline.yaml` OpenShift template easier.
+It will set up a Jenkins pipeline job which uses the [Kubernetes Jenkins plugin](https://github.com/jenkinsci/kubernetes-plugin).

-The instructions below will help you deploy the pipeline.
-A section header may indicate that the section only applies to one of the two workflows.
+In the following sections, the section header may indicate whether the section applies to the local cluster case (`[LOCAL]`) or the official prod case (`[PROD]`).

 ### [LOCAL] Set up an OpenShift cluster